 The Not-So-Bitter End

-The healing properties of bitter melon extract, known for centuries throughout Asia, are now becoming widely accepted in the Western world.
-This “beauty gourd” is undeniably beneficial for sustaining a healthy body.
+The benefits of this bitter little melon and its extract, known for centuries throughout Asia, are now becoming widely accepted in the Western world.
+If approved by your doctor, this “beauty gourd” can be undeniably beneficial for supporting your good health.

 1 Health Benefits | National Bitter Melon Council.
 Bittermelonorg.
 2016.
 Available at: http://bittermelon.org/heal/healthbenefits.
 Accessed October 18, 2016.

 2 Health Benefits | National Bitter Melon Council.
 Bittermelonorg.
 2016.
 Available at: http://bittermelon.org/heal/healthbenefits.
 Accessed October 18, 2016.

 3 Rudrappa U. Bitter gourd (Bitter melon) nutrition facts and health benefits.
 Nutrition And Youcom.
 2016.
 Available at: http://www.nutrition-and-you.com/bitter-gourd.html.
 Accessed October 18, 2016.

 5 Health Benefits | National Bitter Melon Council.
 Bittermelonorg.
 2016.
 Available at: http://bittermelon.org/heal/healthbenefits.
 Accessed October 18, 2016.